 2015 – Formula 1

 Jolyon began his Formula 1 career with Lotus F1 Team, undergoing extensive free practice work alongside other Third Driver duties such as a simulator programme.

 Champion with four wins, eight podiums and a series record of 256 points and 19 consecutive points finishes in 2014 to round off his GP2 season in style.
-The Brit had made his GP2 debut back in 2011, scoring a top ten finish on his debut at Abu Dhabi and continued to score highly in his first year.
-The following year, Jolyon partnered current Sauber driver Marcus Ericsson at the iSport International team.
-Electrical issues blighted his early season although a change of chassis fired Jolyon to a point-scoring sixth place in Monaco soon after before winning the following sprint race, also in the principality.
+The Brit had made his GP2 entrance back in 2011, scoring a top-ten finish on his debut at Abu Dhabi and continued to score highly in his first year.
+The following year saw the Brit partner current Sauber driver Marcus Ericsson at the iSport International team.
+Electrical issues blighted his early season although a change of chassis fired Jolyon up to a point-scoring sixth place in Monaco before winning the following sprint race, also in the principality.
 2013 proved a good precursor to his championship-winning season, grabbing the feature race victory in Hungary, dominating in Singapore and finishing seventh overall in the standings.